Sunday, September 22, 2024

 1. LISTEN to the patient.
 It's simple.
 I completed the first part of my Psychiatry rotation this past summer, and this was one of the salient lessons.
 It sounds simple and generic, right?
 But it's unfortunately a lesson that many of us in healthcare need.
 Psychiatrists LISTEN.

 They wait, they pause, they STOP talking so much so the patient can talk, and when the patient sees that they’re not being interrupted, they go on to speak more.
 This adds to our ability to diagnose their condition.
-I cannot tell you how many cases I was able to confidently diagnose by just the HISTORY and LISTENING (i.e. I diagnosed a patient with a seizure disorder after fighting tooth and nail to reach a family member when a patient came into the ED (Emergency Department) with no history, no documentation in the chart, and no ability to speak directly about their symptoms).
+I cannot tell you how many cases I was able to confidently diagnose by just the HISTORY and LISTENING (i.e. I diagnosed a patient with a seizure disorder after fighting tooth and nail to reach a family member when the patient came into the ED (Emergency Department) with no history, no documentation in the chart, and no ability to speak directly about their symptoms).
 Admittedly, my listening isn't always great, but it's an ongoing work in progress!

 2. One of the biggest fulfillments of my clinical encounters is with patients who look like me.
 One day, a *45-year old black woman came into the ED with numbness on the left side of her face that progressed next to her left arm and leg.
 All of this was in the context of a headache.
-She came in as a stroke code with the paramedics, given the unilateral nature of her symptoms.
+She came in as a stroke code with the paramedics given the unilateral nature of her symptoms.
 I was more suspicious for migraine with aura instead of a stroke, but I took a more thorough history from both the patient and her husband.
 She was understandably anxious so I tried to calm her down.
 At the end of the encounter, her husband told me, “Representation matters, I appreciate everything you’ve done for us today.”
 This was such a good feeling.

 3. We have to remember that it is a privilege to take care of patients.
 I received a note from a patient's spouse after I took care of her following a stroke code.